 Instructional videos can be created in a number of ways and the clarity of the content is what makes these videos work, not necessarily the production skills of the creator.

 Most viewed instructional videos on YouTube consist of a single shot of the person doing the instruction while talking it through to the audience.
-This can be done with a single camera or iPad on a tripod.
+This can be done with a single camera or an iPad on a tripod.

 Instructional videos can also be created from your desktop using screen capture or a webcam using Panopto.